mpv-player/mpv/DOCS/man/input.rst

 .. note::

     Most options can be set as runtime via properties as well.
 Just remove the leading ``--`` from the option name.
-These are not documented.
+These are not documented below, see `OPTIONS`_ instead.
 Only properties which do not exist as option with the same name, or which have very different behavior from the options are documented below.

 ``audio-speed-correction``, ``video-speed-correction``
     Factor multiplied with ``speed`` at which the player attempts to play the